-For camera that supports plug-in free live view, if you are using Google Chrome 45 and its above version or Mozilla Firefox 52 and its above version, plug-in installation is not required.
+If you are using Google Chrome 45 and its above version or Mozilla Firefox 52 and its above version, plug-in installation is not required.
 But Picture and Playback functions are hidden.
 To use mentioned function via web browser, change to their lower version, or change to Internet Explorer 8.0 and above version.